zerwuff/homebridge-alphaess/README.md

 # Features

- - Show Battery Percentage  (currently as light bulb to enable percentage view)
+ - Show Battery Percentage  (currently as as humidity sensor to enable percentage view)

 # Installation in Homebridge: